 The Company has the ability to issue an aggregate of approximately \$117.5 million in debt, equity and other securities under a "shelf" registration statement.
-In addition, the Company may issue, from time to time, up to eight million shares of Common Stock, which shares are registered under an "acquisition shelf" registration statement, in connection with one or more acquisitions by the Company of securities or assets of other businesses.
+In addition, the Company may issue, from time to time, up to eight million shares of common stock, which shares are registered under an "acquisition shelf" registration statement (upon effectiveness of an amendment thereto reflecting the effect of the two-for-one stock split declared in July 1997), in connection with one or more acquisitions by the Company of securities or assets of other businesses.

-The Company believes it has the financial resources needed to meet its business requirements in the foreseeable future, including capital expenditures for major upgrades, continuing rig enhancements, as well as working capital requirements.
+The Company believes that it has the financial resources needed to meet its business requirements in the foreseeable future, including capital expenditures for major upgrades, continuing rig enhancements as well as working capital requirements.